Ambear-W/AI-LSTM_StoryGenerator/README.md

      seqLength = 50
      ```

-   - Line 51 --> relates to the size of the rnn that will be in you LSTM (this is the 256):
+   - Line 51 --> relates to the how many hidden layers that will be in you LSTM (this is the 256):
      ```
      model.add(Bidirectional(LSTM(256, return_sequences=True, activation-"relu"), input_shape=(X.shpe[1], X.shape[2])))
      ```

-   - Line 52 --> should have the same rnn size this should have the same number in 51, this relates to how many rnn will be in you LSTM:
+   - Line 52 --> should have the same hidden layers this should have the same number in 51, this relates to how many rnn will be in you LSTM:
      ```
      model.add(Bidirectional(LSTM(256)))
      ```